 If you are recovering from an injury, massage may aid your healing as part of an integrative approach to care.
 Massage for Pain Relief can help get muscles, fascia, and other soft tissues feeling better.
 Similarly, Lymphatic Massage can help speed healing and reduce swelling.

 For minor injuries such as a pulled muscle, massage can help ease pain and relax tight muscle fibers.
 Often a short series can get everything back to normal.
 In fact, sometimes as little as one session can make a huge difference.
 When seeking a therapeutic massage to ease pain and improve function following a minor injury, the general rule of thumb is to wait 72 hours after the incident, or until any redness, swelling, or heat have dissipated.

 For a more serious incident, the post-injury massage shouldn’t come until after seeking medical attention and being cleared by the health practitioner to receive massage.
-Typically, people start getting massage while they are in physical therapy or when ending physical therapy.
+Typically, people start getting massage while they are in or ending physical therapy.
 Massage can greatly complement the work done in a PT’s office to rehab after an injury, as it targets the same structures and goals using a slightly different approach.

-People use post-injury massage to address pain, scar tissue, stiffness, weakness, and diminished flexibility.
+People use post-injury massage to address pain, scar tissue, stiffness, weakness, swelling and diminished flexibility.
 It can help improve mood, ease stress, and give a sense of healing and connection to the body.
 Many people say that massage is that “extra something” that makes a difference in their recovery.

 At Nimbus we have taken part in many people’s healing efforts.
 We have seen people recovering from broken bones, sprains, pulled muscles, falls, accidents, sporting injuries, workplace mishaps… the list goes on.
 We’d love to hear your story of how massage has made a difference in your recovery.